Team-by-team preview: Top teams have a lot in common

 Bad loss: none

 Assessment: The Flyers made statements early with wins over Springville and Lone Peak and then swept through Region 9.
-With a healthy QB in Jacob Barben (2,601 passing yards, 30 TDs) and perhaps the best player in the state in RB/WR Hobbs Nyberg (1,810 combo yards, 22 TDs), Dixie has scxored 35 or more in seven games (and 42 or more four times).
+With a healthy QB in Jacob Barben (2,601 passing yards, 30 TDs) and perhaps the best player in the state in RB/WR Hobbs Nyberg (1,810 combo yards, 22 TDs), Dixie has scored 35 or more in seven games (and 42 or more four times).
 Payden Harrah is also a top-flight receiver and Tyson Fisher is a sack-master.

 Game projection: The Miners might keep it close … for one quarter.
 Dixie 56, Park City 6